 As you can imagine, Sensoji Temple is so popular that it gets super crowded quite easily, especially on weekends.
 But also on weekdays, the place can be full of people.
 To avoid the crowds, we recommend that you go there early in the morning, preferably around 9am.
 As mentioned before, the temple is open 24 hours and visitors can pray at any time convenient to them.
 There is a long, famous shopping street called Nakamise-dori, leading to the temple, and most of the shops open around 9am.

 Nakamise-dori has played a central part in people visiting the Sensoji temple since the late 17th century.
 It’s considered to be one of the oldest shopping streets in Japan.
 There are about 90 stores where you can get some small things to eat and souvenirs.
-Our recommendations would be Japanese sweets using sweet potatoes, fried Manju which is a filling of red bean paste, rice crackers, and the famous Ningyo-yaki (Little baked doll cake).
+Our recommendations would be the Japanese sweets that use ingredients such as sweet potatoes, red bean paste, rice crackers, and the famous Ningyo-yaki (Little baked doll cake).
 They sell a large variety of goods including Japanese traditional food and snacks that satisfy your appetite and might be a perfect souvenir for your friends.
 You can get a bag to carry them around, but it is better to go to the temple and pray first so that you don’t have to walk around with your hands full!

 Take a picture with Kaminarimon Gate

 Have you ever seen a picture of a huge, red lantern hanging from an impressive gate that stands at the entrance of Nakamise Street?
-The gate is called Kaminarimon Gate or Thunder Gate and is loved as an iconic symbol with the lantern in Sensoji Temple.
+The gate is called Kaminarimon Gate or Thunder Gate and is loved as an iconic symbol.
 You will be surprised by the actual size of the lantern, and you will also see many people taking pictures of the gate.
 On either side, you can see two huge statues, the figure on the left is the God of Thunder, and on the right, is the Wind God.
 Together they are guarding the entrance gate to the shrine.

-Asakusa is a great spot to take pictures and if you want to make it even more special you can rent a kimono and explore the Asakusa area for a day!
+Asakusa is a great spot to take pictures and if you want to make it even more special you can rent a kimono while exploring the Asakusa area!
 A professional staff will assist you with trying on a kimono and doing your hair if you would like to complete the look.
-This kimono rental shop is easily accessible from Asakusa Station which makes it easier to start your day in a beautiful kimono!
+There are easily accessible kimono rental shops near Asakusa Station which makes it easier to start your day in a beautiful kimono!

 Check out the Kimono Rental Shop in Asakusa

-Thanks to its size and reliable transport, you don’t need to worry about the delay in your schedule in Asakusa.
+Thankfully, Asakusa is fairly small and has good transportation, so you don’t need to worry about delays in your planning.
 But if you want to try out something unforgettable and fun, we suggest taking a rickshaw ride.
-You will enjoy a relaxing, personal tour on a special two-wheeled vehicle called a rickshaw with a guide, called shafu, a puller.
-It is definitely a memorable, unique experience for you!
+You will enjoy a relaxing, personal tour on a special two-wheeled vehicle called a rickshaw with a guide who pulls the cart, called shafu.
+It is definitely a memorable, unique experience!

 Gaze over Tokyo from Tokyo Skytree

-A complete itinerary should include some modern, cool attractions as well.
+Despite the traditional atmosphere, a complete itinerary should include some modern attractions as well.
 After exploring the Sensoji Temple area, you can go back to Asakusa station to take the Toei Asakusa Line again.
 It is only two more stops until you get to the Tokyo Skytree station (also known as “Oshiage Station”).
 If you prefer to walk and enjoy the nature surrounding the area, it is only a 15 to 20-minute walk to Tokyo Skytree from Asakusa.

 Tokyo Skytree was built in 2011 and is also known as the tallest structure at 64 meters tall.
 It also functions as a broadcasting tower, but many people know it as an observatory and shopping complex.
 The bottom part of the tower consists of several shops and facilities such as restaurants, souvenir shops, parking spaces, and helpful information counters.
 On the upper floors, there are nice cafes, fancy restaurants, and an amazing observation deck that offers you a stunning, incomparable view.
 To enter the observation deck, you need to go and get a special admission ticket at the ticket center on the 4th floor.